 Course Numbering

 The number by which a course is designated is intended to indicate the relative level of the course.
-A student will generally choose courses within their classification, but may elect courses of one rank above or below their classification upon the counsel of their advisor.
+A student will generally choose courses within their classification but may elect courses of a different classification upon the counsel of their advisor.
 The following numbering system should be useful to students in planning their respective programs:

 Lower Division Courses: